negrt/UserAccountDatabase/README.md

 * How to load a DataGrid using data from a SQL database
 * How to add data to a SQL server express database using INSERT and an add button event handler
 * How to read a connection string from a JSON file
+* How to use SQL Command, SQL Connection, SQL Data Reader

 # Description and Images
 Uses a SQL Server database to store user accounts.
 Keeps data persistent.
 Adds accounts to the database using Insert statement.
 Displays the accounts as they are added using Select statement.